CyberryTeam/epitech-intranet-api/README.md

 ## License

-Distributed under the [MIT License](https://spdx.org/licenses/MIT.html) License.
+Distributed under the [MIT](https://spdx.org/licenses/MIT.html) License.
 See [`LICENSE`](LICENSE) for more information.